Skip advert

 Used and nearly new

-With the Mk1 Renault Captur having been around since 2013, and the Mk2 small SUV launched in 2020, so there’s plenty of choice for buyers seeking a used example with a particular engine/trim combination.
-You'll notice the cheaper feeling interior and dated tech in the early cars, but if you're looking for a good-looking compact crossover that offers decent space and is easy to drive, the Captur should be of interest.
+The Mk1 Renault Captur has been around since 2013, but the current model takes its basis from the Mk2 launched in 2020.
+There’s plenty of choice for buyers seeking a used example with a particular engine/trim combination.
+You'll notice the cheaper feeling interior and dated tech in early cars, but if you're looking for a good-looking compact crossover that offers decent space and is easy to drive, the Captur should be of interest.

 Renault Captur history